SAP Policy Details

 - If your appeal is denied, you must raise your GPA and/or CR to the minimum requirements before restoring eligibility.

 Note: Late appeals will only be accepted in cases where the academic advisor failed to respond to the student.
-As the student, it is your responsibly to meet with your academic advisor so you can complete the Academic Improvement Plan.
+As the student, it is your responsibility to meet with your academic advisor so you can complete the Academic Improvement Plan.
 SAP appeal forms received after the last committee date will not be reviewed; no exception.

 - The committee decision is final; no exceptions.